GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#Physical Exchange Kind'>Physical Exchange Kind</A><BR><BR><BR>Physical Exchange Kind Specifies the Physical Level realization of a System Domain Kind.
-It is both used to define exchange on Physical Interfaces.<BR><BR><BR>Usage in Viewpoints:<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical Exchange Kind'>Physical Exchange Kind</A><BR><BR><BR>Physical Exchange Kind: Specifies the realization of a System Domain Kind on physical domain level.
+It is  used to define exchanges on Physical Interface Connections.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
-[Physical Exchange Kind](developing-saf/concept/concepts.md#Physical-Exchange-Kind)<BR><BR>Specifies the Physical Level realization of a System Domain Kind.
-It is both used to define exchange on Physical Interfaces.<BR>
+[Physical Exchange Kind](developing-saf/concept/concepts.md#Physical-Exchange-Kind)<BR><BR>Specifies the realization of a System Domain Kind on physical domain level.
+It is  used to define exchanges on Physical Interface Connections.<BR>
 ## SAF_PhysicalExternalSystem

 ### Icon

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#Physical External System'>Physical External System</A><BR><BR><BR>Physical External System The External System in the Physical Domain, outside the SOI scope, interacting with the SOI.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical External System'>Physical External System</A><BR><BR><BR>Physical External System: The External System in the Physical Domain, outside the SOI scope, interacting with the SOI.
 E.g. power grid, mobile network, fresh water system (in a house).<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [Physical External System](developing-saf/concept/concepts.md#Physical-External-System)<BR><BR>The External System in the Physical Domain, outside the SOI scope, interacting with the SOI.
 E.g. power grid, mobile network, fresh water system (in a house).<BR>